 SLMB coverage begins the first day of the month after approval.
 Up to 3 months of retroactive Part B premium reimbursement is available.
 Medicare buy-in typically takes 2-3 months to take effect; once active, your Social Security check increases by the standard 2026 Part B premium.
 Premiums deducted between approval and buy-in activation are reimbursed retroactively.

 Yes.
-DCH provides fair hearings through the Office of State Administrative Hearings.
+DCH provides fair hearings through the Georgia Office of State Administrative Hearings.
 Many denials are reversed on appeal.
 Free legal help is available through Georgia Legal Services Program and Atlanta Legal Aid Senior Citizens Law Project.

-• Atlanta Legal Aid Senior Citizens Law Project: 404-377-0701
+Atlanta Legal Aid Society Senior Citizens Law Project; free legal help with benefits in metro Atlanta.
+404-377-0701 atlantalegalaid.org

 Learn More